One of the first things that come to mind when starting a YouTube channel is the question of “How long”.

 The simple answer is that no one can tell you exactly how long it will take.
 For some, it can take weeks, others months, and then for some, it can even take years.

 This can depend on so many things, such as your familiarity with video editing, your experience with SEO, your on-screen personality, any potential existing fanbases you can leverage to drive traffic to get the ball rolling, etc.

-None of this is necessary though, (of course it does help, but it isn’t necessary), and whilst I cannot tell you how long it will take0, I can teach you a few things to get monetized on YouTube faster in 2020.
+None of this is necessary though, (of course it does help, but it isn’t necessary), and whilst I cannot tell you how long it will take, I can teach you a few things to get monetized on YouTube faster.

 Let’s get straight to it.

 - How to get monetized on YouTube fast

 - Make videos for a specific audience